bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 0: 01:26:45

-Different question, but since Lukas brought up that private information retrieval isn't a new thing, like why is Spiral new or how does it improve upon what came before?
+Different question, but since Lukas brought up that private information retrieval isn't a new thing, like why is Spiral new, or how does it improve upon what came before?

 Speaker 1: 01:26:56

 Sure, that's a great question.
 So yeah, I mean, there's so private information retrieval as a problem was posed.
 Yeah, like in the 80s.

 And there's been like a bunch of kind of talk about it.
 But it never was practical.

 My best my my biggest thing I always make fun of is like, I think IBM had like a big demo where you could look up like the 50 US states privately.
 And it was like a big demo in 20, you know, I think 2019 or something, that you could look up 50 states.
 It wasn't like a very large database.
 It was like the capitals of the 50 US states.

 The reason we've come a long way and what Spiral does, what advancement kind of Spiral made was basically just, it wasn't something super special.

 It was a lot of, it was the accumulation of a lot of research tricks that like we kind of knew about but hadn't implemented or just hadn't tried in the particular way that we did.

 I think we are definitely like the accumulation of years of research rather than like some kind of fundamental like we noticed something that no one else did.

 We just brought to bear like a lot of techniques all at once, kind of very analogously to how ZK stuff has grown in cryptography.
 Like years of research from smart people eventually makes some problems feasible.

 So yeah, in particular, what we really did, what we really focused on was making queries smaller.

 So a big problem with most previous schemes that were efficient on the server side was that then the queries were like hundreds of megabytes.

 So we found ways to exploit the fact that, you know, with fully homomorphic encryption, you can compute any function on encrypted data.

 So we kind of, we encrypt a function that expands the query.
 So we can send a very small query and then the server can do work to expand it into a vector.

-Speaker 4: 01:29:00
+Speaker 0: 01:29:00

 That's pretty cool.
 Yeah, okay,

-Speaker 0: 01:29:03

 And then somewhat related, but like, how does peer review work for such a paper?
-Because it seems to me it's not a new cryptography, just as you say, applying old concepts, but how was the peer review
+Because it seems to me it's not a new cryptography, just as you say, applying old concepts, but how was the peer review process?

 Speaker 1: 01:29:14

-process?
 So it's a good question.
 I remember my advisor was like, yeah, are we are we is this going to be kind of like publishable?
 And we we actually after we had that conversation, we did come up with some new cryptography.

 So we did end up kind of creating some some new techniques, kind of constructing a kind of variation or change to old schemes.

 So we did end up publishing it and I presented it at Oakland, which is like the kind of top security conference for academics.

 So I think we were in less of a, we were not in like a theoretical cryptography venue.
 We were in like a privacy enhancing technologies kind of venue, but it was still, yeah.
 I mean, it was a big deal for the reason you pointed out, which is it hasn't been practical.

 And I think our work was kind of one of several works that took it from being impractical to practical.
 There are now a couple, but at the time we were kind of one of the early ones that, yeah, I mean, when we told people, you know, you go to this site, and we could read Wikipedia, that was like a big deal, because I think everything else had been kind of speculative.

 It was like, if you were looking up a sensitive medical condition in theory and if you wanted to you know there's a lot of like hypotheticals so yeah

 Speaker 0: 01:30:39